shawn8728/e-commerce-platform/README.md

 # E-Commerce Platform
-This project is built using React.js and Vite.
+This project is built using React.js, Vite and Tailwind CSS.

 # Getting Started